munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 think of a rule like a dial and the value is what you've turned it to.
 Given a value, the rule will tell you which of its chunks get split.

-The simplest rule is a ["hard split" rule][hard].
+The simplest rule is a [hard split rule][hard].
 It says that its chunk *always* splits, so it only has one value: `0`.
 This is useful for things like line comments where you always need to split after it, even in the middle of an expression <a id="10" href="#10-note" class="skull">10</a>.

 [hard]: https://github.com/dart-lang/dart_style/blob/3b3277668b2ff0cb7be954c3217c73264454bd7c/lib/src/rule/rule.dart#L85

-Then there is a ["simple" split rule][simple].
+Then there is a [simple split rule][simple].
 It allows two values: `0` means none of its chunks split and `1` means they all do.
 Since most splits are independent of the others, this gets used for most of the splits in the program.